chanzuckerberg/czid-graphql-federation-server/README.md

 The [Yoga GraphiQL interface](http://localhost:3000/graphqlfed) can be used to manually perform queries against graphQL Mesh.
 Note that you need to login via CZ ID first for queries to succeed.

+## Configuration Philosophy

+This project is built on top of the Graphql Mesh framework.
+This framework was selected due to the fact that it provides a fair bit of functionality from configuration alone.
+The configurations are defined in the `.meshrc` file and can handle fetching data from an API and simple [transforms](https://the-guild.dev/graphql/mesh/docs/transforms/transforms-introduction).

+However, when the configuration based transforms are not sufficient, and custom code is required, it can be inlcuded in the `resolver.ts` file.

+As a rule of thumb, the resolver.ts file should be avoided and all endpoints should be federated via the `.meshrc` file, to the extent possible.

 ## Project tooling and workflows

 ### release-please